 Effective Strategies for Managing Multiple Web Projects

-A practical, developer-first playbook for juggling multiple clients and codebases without chaos—clear scopes, sane cadences, crisp comms, and automation that keeps delivery on track.
+A practical, developer-first playbook for juggling multiple clients and codebases without chaos by instituting clear scopes, sane cadences, crisp communications, and automation that keeps delivery on track.

 Context Switching Kills Throughput